botto/parsley_js/README.txt

 ```

 ###Rules
-Currently only the folowing rules are implemented.
+Currently only the following rules are implemented.
-Where possible the rule names will folow the FAPI validation name, otherwise it
+Where possible the rule names will follow the FAPI validation name, otherwise it
 will have the same rule name as the parsle.js documentation
 * notblank
 * email